sisso/rust-mud/docs/space.md

 - ratio is defined by vehicle aerodynamics divided by bodie atmosphere pressure
 - aerodynamics 0-1 are smoothing shaping, from 1-2 are wings like structures.
 - the ration defined a exponential how much fuel is require to land or take off

+## Diplomacy

+user defite a value between -10 to 10 between each other player each player have some karma value that is defined by player actions aggressive actions count to decrease hhe karma if any player have a positive relation drastically if the attacker has positive (traitor) change in relations take time.
+To have no penalties you need to have -10 each day you can move one point in any direction karma increase by number of people have positive stand.
+Negative karma is much strong that positive.
+If you mess up three times, is hard to come back

+## Crew

+Each group of components in a craft require crew to manage Ship components are furniture in rooms.
+They can be examited, managed and repair lack of crew cause % performance degradation in every task.